It's one of life's great mysteries.

 - Sell a product or service?

-Best practice for posting content on social media
+Best practices for posting content on social media

-With these three concepts in mind, let's look at how you can maximize your social media posts.
+With these three concepts in mind, let's examine how you can maximise your social media posts.

-First, there's a couple of general suggestions, followed by some platform-specific tips:
+First, there are a couple of general suggestions:

 Sendible's Smart Posts feature lets you tailor your post to different networks so you can edit the text, add or remove hashtags, mentions, and emojis as required.

-The recent changes to the Facebook News Feed algorithm aim to reduce noise for its users and encourage real interactions between them.
+We all know that the Facebook News Feed algorithm aims to reduce noise for its users and encourage real interactions between them.

 If you're using a social media management tool like Sendible, then make use of the additional analytics.

-Produce quality content that's suited to the platform and that you're comfortable creating.
-There's no point in making poor quality videos if you're more skilled at writing or graphic design.
+Produce quality content that's suited to Facebook and that you're comfortable creating.
+There's no point in making poor-quality videos if you're more skilled at writing or graphic design.
 Alternatively, try broadcasting Facebook Live Videos if you think that suits your brand.